novasharper/ap-testsuite/README.md

     }

 ### Common test cases
-- Actor Cases
+- [x] Get Actor

   Requires:
   - Actor ID

-  Cases:
-  - [ ] GET Actor

-    Side effects:
+  Logic:
+  - Get actor based on id
-    - Adds remote actor to the database
+  - Use 'outbox' field of actor to get actor outbox

-  - [ ] GET Actor Inbox
+  - Validate outbox object type.
+Must be one of:
+    - `OrderedCollection`
+    - `OrderedCollectionPage`
+  - If outbox is an `OrderedCollectionPage`, get first page and validate that it is an `OrderedCollection`

+- [x] Get Object

+  Validate that server supports both AS2 media types

   Requires:
-    - Actor in the database
-    Side Effects:
-    - Adds inbox to the database
-    - Saves inbox id (used in later test cases)

-  - [ ] Validate that Actor Inbox is OrderedCollection

-    Requires:
-    - Inbox in the database
-    - Saved inbox id

-- Object Cases

-  Requires:
   - Object ID

-  Cases:
-  - [ ] Dereferences Object Id with ld+json plus profile
+  Logic:
+  - Get object with `ld+json` media type:

     `Accept: application/ld+json; profile="https://www.w3.org/ns/activitystreams"`

-  - [ ] Dereferences Object Id with activity+json
+  - Get object with `activity+json` media type:

     `Accept: application/activity+json`